c-blake/bu/doc/tim.md

 of natural language vocabulary scaling.
 How much this degrades his prog.lang comparisons is hard to say, but it's better to avoid it than guess at it.

-[^4]: The distribution of the sample minimum (noise) itself is the N-th power of the base hostile distribution.
+[^4]: For *independent* samples, which is of course *NOT* really true here, the distribution of the sample minimum (noise) itself is the N-th power of the base hostile distribution.
 This makes, e.g., median(min(nTimes)) the [0.5^n](https://en.wikipedia.org/wiki/Extreme_value_theory#Univariate_theory) quantile of the times.
 For n=20 this is ~1/million.
 That sounds small, but is quite variable on most systems!
 The "`tim` estimate" is just an asymmetric or semi-[truncated mean](https://en.wikipedia.org/wiki/Truncated_mean) with params under user-control.
-(It may be best to report the min, using the min-tail only for error estimates.)
+(It may be best to report the global over all samples min, using min-tail only to estimate the error of the estimate.)

 [^5]: My /bin/sh -> dash, not bash.
 Statically linked dash is 3..4X faster than bash for this.
 Automatically measuring & subtracting shell overhead/optionally